freddyblockchain/AffiliateLinkPoC/README.md

 ## Project Architecture

 The project is composed of a smart contract, that has the lottery logic, and a front end application, that simulates a lottery.
-The randomness used in the smart contract is retrieved from the randomness smart contract, currently living on the testnet (App id : 110096026).
+The randomness used in the smart contract is retrieved from the randomness smart contract, described in this article: https://developer.algorand.org/articles/usage-and-best-practices-for-randomness-beacon/

 ## How to use